Menu ≡ ╳

 SDTM can be of huge benefit to the users of a Clinical Data Warehouse system, allowing data pooling for storage, audit and reporting.
 Use of data standards has already transformed Clinical research.
 The next generation of eClinical Software should place those standards in front of programmers, inside the tools they use every day, and allow them to automate transformations to and from review and submission models, respond quickly to regulatory inquiries on current and historical data, generate automated definition documents and support a wide range of data visualization tools.
 Study component reusability and automatic documentation together enable clinical organizations to have greater clarity on what has been done to get from source (e.g. EDC, labs data) to target (e.g. SDTM) – to turn on the light in the black box.

 Ultimately, leveraging standard, re-usable objects accelerates study setup, and combined with automation reduces manual processes, and increases traceability.

-MaxisIT’s Clinical Development platform integrates a best in class data management platform, allowing trial sponsors to automatically load and control data from EDC and various external sources, transform this from the collection standards into SDTM without user input, and provide the SDTM data to dynamic, near real time analyses which can be compiled into internet facing dashboards.
+MaxisIT’s Clinical Development platform integrates a best in class data management platform, allowing clinical trial sponsors to automatically load and control data from EDC and various external sources, transform this from the collection standards into SDTM without user input, and provide the SDTM data to dynamic, near real-time analyses which can be compiled into internet-facing dashboards.

 At MaxisIT, we clearly understand strategic priorities within clinical R&D, and we can resonate that well with our similar experiences of delivering Patient Data Repository, Clinical Operations Data Repository, Metadata Repository, Statistical Computing Environment, and Clinical Development Analytics via our integrated clinical development platform-; which delivers timely access to study specific as well as standardized and aggregated clinical trial operations as well as patient data, allows efficient trial oversight via remote monitoring, statistically assessed controls, data quality management, clinical reviews, and statistical computing.